 Financial aid is administered in conjunction with the nationally established policy and philosophy that the student and his/her family have the primary responsibility for financing a college education.
 Financial assistance is designed to fill the gap between the family’s potential resources and the student’s expenses.

 Students who are seeking federal/state grants, federal work-study, federal student loans, and various scholarships should make application for financial aid.
-You can review federal/state general eligibility by visiting the U.S. Department of Education Student Aid on the Web site.
+You can review federal/state general eligibility by visiting the U.S. Department of Education Student Aid website.

 The financial information that you (and your parents, if applicable) provide on the FAFSA is analyzed by the federal processor to determine your ability to pay for education.
 “Need” is the difference between the “cost of attendance” established by NSCC and the amount you are expected to contribute resulting from the FAFSA application.
 The primary responsibility for paying for your educational belongs to you and your family.